The Norse on the Ness

 - Lamb, G. (2004).
 Two Orkney Fords.
 In Lamb, G. (2004) Orcadiana: Pen portraits of the past.
 Kirkwall: Bellavista Publications.

-- Brend, A., Card, N., Downes, J. and Edmonds, M (eds) (2020) Landscapes Revealed: Remote sensing around the Heart of Neolithic Orkney World Heritage Site.
+- Brend, A., Card, N., Downes, J. and Edmonds, M (eds) (2020) Landscapes Revealed: Geophysical Survey in Heart of Neolithic Orkney World Heritage Area.
 Oxford: Windgather/Oxbow Press.

 - Thomas, F.W.L.
 (1851) Account of some of the Celtic Antiquities of Orkney, including the Stones of Stenness, Tumuli, Picts-houses, &c., with Plans, by FWL Thomas, RN, Corr.
 Mem.
 SA Scot., Lieutenant Commanding HM Surveying Vessel Woodlark.
 Archaeologia, 34(1), pp.88-136.